hybridsjs/hybrids/docs/component-model/templates.md

 });
 ```

-It is the most performant way, as if the Constructable Stylesheets are supported (currently, only Safari not yet supported it), generated CSS is shared between all of the elements with the same style.
+It is the most performant way: if Constructable Stylesheets are supported (currently, only Safari does not yet support them), the generated CSS is shared between all elements with the same style.

-For CSS content generated outside of the template, use `style` helper method:
+For CSS content generated outside of the template, use the `style` helper method:

 ```typescript
 html`...`.style(...styles: Array<string | CSSStyleSheet>): Function